Goliath Season 3: A Means to an End

 To try and save herself from the risk of jail because of the Federal lawsuit that McBride may now pursue against her and Fer-de-Lance, Diana approaches Patty to make a deal, which Patty refuses as she plans to subpoena Diana to answer questions in court.

-McBride and Patty then manage to track down Rochelle Purple, now in hospital after the tree-shaking machine episode, and threaten to subpoena her unless she provides information about Fer-de-Lance.
-So Rochelle produces a recording of a past phone conversation with Wade, which nicely implicates him and shows he did know about the company and the illegal tunnelling after all.
+McBride and Patty manage to track down Rochelle Purple, now in hospital after the tree-shaking machine episode, and threaten to subpoena her unless she provides information about Fer-de-Lance.
+So Rochelle produces a recording of a past phone conversation with Wade, which nicely implicates him and shows that he did know about the company and the illegal tunnelling after all.

 Now it is Wade’s turn to try and save himself from a Federal lawsuit, so he agrees a deal with McBride to settle the class action in return for all copies of the phone recording being turned over to him.